quickwit-oss/quickwit/CONTRIBUTING.md

 ## Building binaries

 Currently, we use [cross](https://github.com/rust-embedded/cross) to build Quickwit binaries for different architectures.
 For this to work, we've had to customize the docker images cross uses.
-These customizations can be found in docker files located in `./cross-images` folder.
+These customizations can be found in docker files located in the `./cross-images` folder.
 To make cross take into account any change on those docker files, you will need to build and push the images on Docker Hub by running `make cross-images`.
 We also have nightly builds that are pushed to Docker Hub.
-This helps continuously check our binaries are still built even with external dependency update.
-Successful builds let you accessed the artifacts for the next three days.
+This helps continuously check that our binaries are still built even with external dependency updates.
+Successful builds let you access the artifacts for the next three days.
 Release builds always have their artifacts attached to the release.

 ## Docker images